RobotLocomotion/drake/drake/doc/models.rst

 ============

-This document discusses how physical objects (i.e., robots and other objects such as furniture) are represented in Drake .
+This document discusses how physical objects (i.e., robots and other objects such as furniture) are represented in Drake.

 The representations of physical objects are modeled in Drake declaratively with either URDF (Unified Robot Description Format) or SDF (Simulation